Carl Cheng: 1980s to present

 From the 1980s onward, Cheng expanded his practice with larger installations and public art projects that interrogated humanity’s impact on the environment.
 Cheng’s Natural Museum of Modern Art series (1978–80) created immersive, site-specific installation in a condemned building on the Santa Monica Pier.
 The installation included an interactive coin-operated kiosk that used organic tools such as seashells and pelican beaks to create patterns in sand.
 His first public art commission, Seattle Underwater (1980) presented a water-filled window frame at a high viewpoint in Seattle, where visitors saw the city submerged underwater with bubbles rising, leaving its meaning open to interpretation.
 Another public art commission, Santa Monica Art Tool (Walk on L.A.)
 (1983–88), was a large concrete roller designed to be dragged behind a tractor across the sand, imprinting a three-dimensional model of the city onto the beach that could be erased by footprints or the wind.

 In Anthropocene Landscape (2006), Cheng arranged grids of green and gold computer microchips to resemble industrial agricultural landscapes.
 His interactive installation Tar Pool Project (2020), developed during a residency at the Los Angeles County Museum of Art (LACMA), contained pool of bubbling tar that mimicked natural asphalt seeps.
 More recently, in Human Landscapes (2024), Cheng created an abstract, large-scale topographical map in sand within a gallery space.

 Exhibitions and awards

 Major exhibitions of Cheng's work include Human Nature at Philip Martin Gallery (2022) and Carl Cheng: Nature Never Loses at the Contemporary Austin (2024) and Philadelphia Institute of Contemporary Art (2025).
 Cheng received an Art + Technology Grant from LACMA in 2017.
+Cheng was awarded the Hammer Museum's Career Achievement Award (2026).